 - Why would this be a good opportunity for you, or how will it advance your professional goals?

-- Are you able to meet the requirements of the Critical Theory graduate assistant position, as listed above?
-Do you have questions about what is expected of you?
+- Are you able to meet the requirements of the Critical Theory Graduate Assistant position, as listed above?
+Do you have questions about what’s expected of you?

 Learning Objectives of Critical Theory Graduate Assistant:

 - Acquiring/Improving skills required for planning and executing a variety of academic events (workshops, conferences, reading groups, etc.) throughout the year.